Resonance poles and threshold energies for hadron physical problems by a model-independent universal algorithm: Complex pole of the - or meson from experimental data

 We will now apply the RVP method to the real part of the partial wave amplitude $t_0^0(s)$ as defined in Eq.~(\ref{eq:t00}).
 In Fig.~\ref{fig:Re_t00} the real part of $t_0^0(s)$ is shown together with the input region used and the corresponding extrapolation function.
 We note that it is also possible to use other input regions to determine the complex pole of the $\sigma$ meson since all input regions are generated by the same analytic function which can therefore be reconstructed from any region.
 In the following we will choose input points from a region between $\sqrt{s}=400$ and $500$~MeV which is closest to the resonance pole in the complex energy plane.

 We find the complex pole of the $\sigma$ meson to be located at

-where the errors represent the total uncertainties which were obtained by determining the pole position not only for the central values of the parameters $B_i$ from Tab.~\ref{tab:S0parameters} but also for all possible combinations of their lower and upper values.
-The theoretical error from the RVP method is again negligible compared to the experimental uncertainties.
+To calculate the errors, we created a 1,000 points array for each $B_i$ parameter in Tab.~\ref{tab:S0parameters}.
+Each array ranged between the low uncertainty value of each $B_i$ to the high uncertainty value of each $B_i$.
+Later we determined the complex pole for 3,950 random combinations of these $B_i$ parameters (see Fig.~\ref{fig:errors}) and calculated the mean value of the pole and the uncertainty range.

-When compared to other predictions for the $\sigma$ resonance pole we find excellent agreement, see Tab.~\ref{tab:sigma_poles}.
-This comparison shows that our approach can compete with the most recent and advanced dispersive determinations.
+When compared to other predictions for the $\sigma$ resonance pole we find excellent agreement, see Tab.~\ref{tab:sigma_poles}. { Our result should be compared primarily with that of \cite{MasjuanRuizdeElviraSanz-Cillero2014} since it uses the same parameterization for the scattering amplitude as input.
+All other values quoted in Tab.~\ref{tab:sigma_poles} are based on Roy-type equations with \cite{Garcia-MartinKaminskiPelaezEtAl2011a} representing one of the most recent and advanced dispersive determinations. }